 The (JMP) axiom is in some sense what drives the computation.
-In fact our reduction rule can be seen as a "contextual" variant of the (JMP) axiom.
-The axiom (GC) allows us to garbage collect unreachable continuations, whereas (DISTR) is a kind of structural law similar to those for process calculi [20].
-Most of the axioms above appear in [3].
-We write CPS $\vdash M \equiv N$ when the axiomatic semantics can be used to derive the equality between M and N.
+In fact, our reduction rule can be seen as a "contextual" variant of the (JMP) axiom.
+The axiom (GC) allows us to garbage collect unreachable continuations.
+The axiom (DISTR) serves to bring the components of a (jumping) redex into contiguous positions.
+In this respect, it is similar to the notion of structural congruence used when giving the operational semantics in process calculi [18].
+We write $CPS \vdash M \equiv N$ when the axiomatic semantics can be used to derive the equality between M and N.

 The axiomatic semantics is sound with respect to barbed congruence, and hence also with respect to observational congruence.
+Formally,

-Theorem 2.6 (Merro and Sangiorgi [17]) Let M and N be two CPS-terms.
+Theorem 2.6 (Merro and Sangiorgi [15]) Let M and N be two CPS-terms.
 Then,

-$$CPS \vdash M \equiv N \text{ implies } M \cong N .$$
+$$CPS \vdash M \equiv N \text{ implies } M \cong N$$ .

-Notice that the axiomatic semantics is meant to be the least equality on CPSterms that one would wish to impose, while observational equivalence is arguably the greatest such notion one could consider.
+Notice that the axiomatic semantics is meant to be the least equality on CPS-terms that one would wish to impose, while observational equivalence is arguably the greatest such notion one could consider.